Kavarera/Praktikan-JSON-Generator/README.md

 ## Future update

-Future updates will include the option to add Final Project data.
+Future updates assessment for assignments, quizzes, and practicals will be added.

 ### Contribute